5 Classic Games Every Horror Lover Should Play

 After a loop sends the characters back in time with the memories of their impending deaths, they all fight to survive and change their fates.
 However, much like Silent Hill, people do not just leave the Hanuda Village, they are trapped there until they find a way out, if they can.

 - Bella Monroe

 - Sol Jackson

-This one is really fun, it has a great co-op mode in which two people can play and beat the storyline at once.
-There are 5 playable characters, each with their own unique and useful skill.
-It is really interesting to play each of them throughout the game, as they say, and do things differently from each other.
+There are five playable characters, each with their own unique and useful skill.
+It is worth it to play each of them throughout the game, as they each have different reactions and dialogue for every scene.

 - Stanley Jones